davidstetler888/98-probabilistic-trading/MT5_CONFIGURATION_GUIDE.md

 - Make sure MT5 terminal is running
 - Check if MT5 is installed correctly

-**2. "Failed to login"**
-- Verify your credentials
-- Check if server name is correct
+**2. "Account info not available"**
+- Make sure you're logged into MT5 terminal
-- Ensure account is active
+- Check if your account is active

-**3. "No data received"**
+**3. "No tick data for EURUSD"**
 - Check internet connection
-- Verify symbol name (should be "EURUSD")
+- Verify EURUSD is available in your MT5
 - Ensure market is open

 ### Support Commands: